dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

 Here is the devised plan.
 1. Leak the stack canary and return address using the format string vulnerability.
 Because the target OS of the binary is x86_64 Linux, arguments after 6th one would be stored on the stack.
 This function allocates 0x80 bytes, while the stack canary is at `rbp-0x10`, thus the distance is 0x70 bytes.
 Therefore, the canary is at the 21st argument (`1 + 6 + (0x70 / 8) = 21`).
 The return address is 0x10 bytes after it, so it would be in the 23rd argument.
 2. Bypass the canary check using the leaked stack canary.
 It is at `rbp-0x10` in the function frame.
-3. Calculate the `main` address based on the return address that is stored when program call `fb`, which is subtracting return address with 53 (`main+53` is right after `call fb` in `main`).
+3. Calculate the `main` address based on the return address that is stored when program call `fb`, which is subtracting the return address with 53 (`main+53` is right after `call fb` in `main`).
 4. Override the return address with `read_flag` address that is calculated based on the leaked `main` address.
 Using the buffer overflow bug, we can write starting from `rbp-0x50`, with the maximum size of 0x5e bytes.

 The only "troublesome" part is that the distance between our vulnerable buffer and the return address is 0x58 bytes.
-This means we can override all the allocated memory after `rbp-0x50` on stack, saved `rbp`, and only the least significant (bottom) 6 bytes of the return address.
+This means we can override all the allocated memory after `rbp-0x50` on stack (0x48 bytes), stack canary, saved `rbp`, and only the least significant (bottom) 6 bytes of the return address.
 However, because we do not jump to stack nor heap address which has different upper 2-byte, this is not a big deal.

 The payload for the format string would be: `b'%21$p!%23$p!'`.
 I used `!` for easier parsing of the output.